AI-driven quality assurance system with automated testing, bug detection, and continuous monitoring

 A production AI QA program is six feedback loops operating in parallel, not a linear pipeline.
 Each loop has its own latency budget and its own AI tool category.

 1. Commit loop (seconds).
-SonarQube, Snyk Code, GitHub Advanced Security scan the diff at PR time; AI-generated code detection flags Copilot output for extra scrutiny.
+SonarQube, Snyk Code, and GitHub Advanced Security scan the diff at PR time; AI Code Assurance flags Copilot output for extra scrutiny.

 2. CI loop (minutes).
-Launchable/Sealights prioritize tests; Codecov tracks flakes; k6 runs smoke-performance tests on every merge.
+Launchable and Sealights prioritize tests; Codecov tracks flakes; k6 runs smoke-performance tests on every merge.

 3. Staging loop (hours).
 Full regression, chaos experiments (Gremlin), accessibility audits (axe + Evinced), security DAST (Checkmarx/Snyk).

 4. Release loop (canary).
-Feature flags + Datadog Experiments correlate deploy metadata with user metrics; auto-rollback on anomaly.
+Feature flags plus Datadog Watchdog correlate deploy metadata with user metrics; auto-rollback on anomaly.

 5. Production loop (continuous).
-Watchdog / New Relic AI / Splunk AI detect anomalies in real user traffic; RUM ties back to test coverage gaps.
+Watchdog, New Relic AI, and Splunk AI detect anomalies in real user traffic; RUM ties back to test coverage gaps.

 6. Compliance loop (audit).
-EU AI Act Article 60 traceability: every model version, test result, and deploy logged for 6+ years.
+EU AI Act Article 12 logging: every model version, test result, and deploy captured and retained for the system’s lifetime.

 Cost model — what a 50-engineer org actually spends